SCassady/domain-specific-bert-scripts/README.md

 - lxml                      4.5.1 (for creating tsv files)
 - nltk                      3.5 (if counting tokens)

-for converting the tensorflow model to pytorch, and fine-tuning:
+The finetuning environment, also used for converting the tensorflow model to pytorch included:
 - python                    3.6.10
 - tensorflow              2.2.0
 - transformers            3.0.1